 Everyone’s situation is different, so while I hope my five financial goals will get you thinking, keep in mind your family’s unique make-up as you are setting yours.

 What’s your money personality?
-Take this Mental Wealth Quiz to help measure your family’s financial health.
+Take this Mental Wealth Quiz to help measure your financial personality.
 You can also check out my ebook Your Personal Retreat to help you meet your financial goals for the new year!